 - Represented the initial purchasers in the issuance of unsecured and nonguaranteed notes, some of which were issued through Freddie Mac’s Structured Agency Credit Risk program.

 - Represented Ginnie Mae in its capacity as guarantor in the securitizations of single-family and reverse-mortgage loans.

-- Represented a lender with renewals and amendments for over 15 repurchase facilities backed by billions of dollars of residential-mortgage loans.
+- Represented a lender with renewals and amendments for 15+ repurchase facilities backed by billions of dollars of residential-mortgage loans.

 - Represented a rating agency in Dodd–Frank compliance matters.

 New York University School of Law, JD